RadouaneAbn/Projects/C/mks/README.md

 This mini project was made to help software engineers to create scripts fast and efficient way.

-# This mini project is part of ALX Time Saver project
+### This mini project is part of ALX Time Saver project
-## 	it was first created using Bash script